 Doctor's Notes on What Is Angina (Ischemic Chest Pain)?

-Angina is usually caused when the person physically exerts themselves, experienced strong emotions or stress, experience extreme temperature changes or even when they eat a meal.
+Angina is usually caused when the person physically exerts themselves, experiences strong emotions or stress, experiences extreme temperature changes, or even when they eat a meal.
 Almost anything that increases the demand on the heart can trigger or cause angina.

 Heart Disease : Test Your Medical IQ QuizQuestion

 In the U.S., 1 in every 4 deaths is caused by heart disease.See Answer